 Joint Degree Programs

-In addition to separate graduate and law degrees, the Law School and the Graduate Studies also offer a joint program of studies leading to degrees of Doctor of Jurisprudence (J.D.) and Master of Arts/Masters in Business Administration/Masters in Public Administration/Master of Science.
+In addition to separate graduate and law degrees, the Law School and the Graduate Studies also offer a joint program of studies leading to degrees of Doctor of Jurisprudence (J.D.) and and select Master of Arts, the Greehey MBA for Values-Driven Leaders, and Master of Public Administration.
 The joint degree program allows a student to complete the requirements for both degrees in three to four years.
 This is accomplished by twelve hours of law credit being transferred as elective credit to the appropriate masters degree and six hours of masters credit being transferred as elective credit toward the J.D. degree.
 Student must complete a minimum of 24 semester hours of master courses at St. Mary's University, exclusive of prerequisites.

 The first year of study consists of law courses.
 During the second and third years, the student completes the remaining law and appropriate master courses.